vanadri/vix_final_task/README.md

 # Virtual Internship Experience - Final Task
 ## as Data Scientist at id/x partners
-Build a classification model that can predict credit risk in a lending company using Artificial Neural Network method.
+*Project purpose:* Build a classification model that can predict credit risk in a lending company.

 The target data is divided into two parts according to the loan_status information, namely Charged_Off (bad debt) and Fully_Paid (debt is fully paid).